tillitis/dev-tillitis/hugo/content.castor/devapp/_index.md

 and uncomment it and recompile when you want to run an app with debug output using the QEMU debug port.

+If you instead want debug messages from real hardware, define `TKEY_DEBUG` and the debug functions will use the debug HID device for output.

+If you use `TKEY_DEBUG` you *must* have something listening on the corresponding HID device.
+It's usually the last HID device created.
+On Linux, for instance, this means the last reported hidraw in `dmesg` is the one you should do `cat /dev/hidrawX` on.

 The emulator can output some memory access (and other) logs.
 You can add `-d guest_errors` to the qemu command line to make QEMU send these